jmswrnr/image-color-scheme/README.md

 - `sampleCount`: Number of pixel samples, default: `23`.
 - `canvasSize`: Canvas resolution, default: `16`.
 - `colorThreshold`: Normalized saturation value to consider a pixel as colorful (`0-1`), default: `0.1`.
+- `colorAggregate`: Detect color using all sampled pixels, `boolean`, default: `false`.
+  - `false`: Only one sampled pixel needs to be saturated for the scheme to return `"color"`.
+  - `true`: Majority of sampled pixels need to be saturated for the scheme to return `"color"`.

 ## Example Usage

 The most common use case for this utility is to invert an icon to contrast with the page theme.
 This is useful for dynamically-fetched images which would otherwise require manual configuration based on their color scheme.

 Here's how I do this in React & CSS Modules: